Christmas in New York

 RECOMMENDED: Full guide to Christmas in NYC

-When can I visit the Dyker Heights Christmas Lights?
+When can I visit the Dyker Heights Christmas Lights 2018?

 Most of the homeowners—and professional decorating companies—hang their Christmas lights and decorations the weekend after Thanksgiving.
 However, the best time to see the lights is mid-December through New Year’s Eve.
 We suggest going anytime between dusk and 9pm, if you plan to travel by foot.
-Most of the houses turn their displays off after 9pm.
+Most of the houses turn their displays off after 9pm but some do leave theirs on later (depending on their bedtime).

-You’ll see breathtaking light displays from 11th to 13th Avenues from 83rd to 86th St in Dyker Heights, Brooklyn.
+You’ll see breathtaking light displays from 11th to 13th Avenues (also known as Dyker Heights Blvd) from 83rd to 86th St in Dyker Heights, Brooklyn.

-How do I get to the Dyker Heights Christmas Lights?
+How do I get to the Dyker Heights Christmas Lights 2018?

-If you’re traveling by subway, take the D Train to 71st St, Brooklyn.
+If you’re traveling by subway, take the D Train to 79th St and New Utrecht Ave, Brooklyn.
 However, you’ll have to walk 15 minutes to get to the houses (and the terrain is a bit hilly).
-Since it will be chilly outside, you can take the B4 bus toward Sheepshead Bay Knapp St to Bay Ridge Parkway and 12th Avenue to avoid a cold trek.
 Word to the wise: Traffic as well as parking is generally lousy, so you might want to leave your car at home.

-Are there tours for the Dyker Heights Christmas Lights?
+Are there tours for the Dyker Heights Christmas Lights 2018?

 Dyker Heights Christmas Lights 2018